Kenneth F. Mattucci, MD, FACS

 In 1982 the first transplant of an artificial heart, Jarvik7, was accomplished.

 To further strengthen this affiliation and its teaching program, the Surgeon Directors, Otolaryngology (Executive Surgeon Director Dr. Kenneth Mattucci, Dr. Paul Chodosh, Dr. Y.B.
-Choo, Dr. Hector Giancarlo, Dr. Felix DePenies, and Dr. Stanley Blaugrund), in 1983- with the approval of the medical staff, medical board, and board of trustees- changed the Infirmary from a horizontally oriented, six chief, surgeon director-led service, present for more than 100 years and serving the Infirmary well, to a more traditional, vertically integrated format.
+Choo, Dr. Hector Giancarlo, Dr. Felix DePenies, and Dr. Stanley Blaugrund), in 1983- with the approval of the medical staff, medical board, and board of trustees- changed New York Eye and Ear Infirmary from a horizontally oriented, six chief, surgeon director-led service, present for more than 100 years and serving New York Eye and Ear Infirmary well, to a more traditional, vertically integrated format.
 A search was made for the first Professor and Chairman of the Department of Otolaryngology- Head and Neck Surgery of the New York Medical College and the New York Eye & Ear Infirmary.

 Dr. Daniel Rabuzzi, from Syracuse, was recruited and served with distinction until 1984.
 Dr. Frank Lucente followed and further strengthened and expanded our institution and teaching program to one of the greater national prominence.
 In 1992 Dr. Steven Schaefer assumed the role of Professor and Chairman, Joseph Corcoran became Chief Executive Officer, and Joseph Burkart became President of the Board of Trustees.